alizaysarfraz0/Arvia/README.md

 2. Secondly, after the approval the application prototype was created and the sensors needed had been mapped.

-3. The Front-End of the application was created using React.
+3. The Application is a Blazor APP.

 ![Arvia Application](Images/ArviaApplication.png)